apper-tech/surveyX/README.md

 <img src="https://drive.google.com/uc?id=1BwUuMZwwDlu7Dpt7XrrftaQQ_EEVuDYz">

 # Future Work
-- Reimplement with Gnosis Apollo.
+- Reimplement with Gnosis Mercury.
 - Enable dynamic survey options.
-- Enable the Surveyor to define the winner selection algorithm, by specifying an equation and its parameters (fairly complex logic has to be implemented here).
+- Enable the Surveyor to define the winner selection algorithm, by specifying an equation and its parameters (fairly complex logic may be implemented here with the help of an Oracle, or even without).
-- Design and implement a business model (the business model specify how we will generate profit s).
+- Design and implement a business model (the business model specifies the revenue stream).
 - Use NonRepudiationX as an off-chain scalability solution.
 # Bonus Features
 - Login with UPort